Head Coach Spotlight

 In 2001, Coach Hawkins was selected as the International Rifle Coach for the U.S. Army Marksmanship Unit and coached there until August 2013..

 2) Went on to earn his PhD in Sports Science.
 Conducting seven original scientific research projects, with four being published in scientific peer-reviewed journals.

-3) Was awarded a Class A International Judge’s License (eligible to coach in the Olympics), an International Coach’s License (one of nineteen in the world with an ISSF Class A Licensed Coach, the highest coach certification that a shooting coach can earn).
+3) Was awarded a Class A International Judge’s License (eligible to coach in the Olympics), a Class A International Coach’s License (one of nineteen in the world with an ISSF Class A Licensed Coach, the highest coach certification that a shooting coach can earn).
 Received all coaching rifle and pistol certifications in the U.S. for the Olympic shooting sports.

 4) Was selected as a Voluntary Assistant National Team Coach from 2002 to 2005.
-In which time he was selected as the U.S. Team Leader for five major International Championships.
+In which time he was selected as the U.S. Team Leader for five major International Championships competitions.

 Coach Hawkins was selected as the new Pistol and Rifle Head Coach for the U.S. Coast Guard in August 2013.
 Since his arrival at the Academy, the Pistol and Rifle Team have taken on a new life in their training and competition development.
 Of primary importance is developing the incoming Cadets into accomplished competitors through state of the art equipment and scientific shooting techniques.
 This development will allow them to progress into their next level of performance.
 Developing these Cadets to the next level will allow the Coast Guard Academy to be competitive at the top of the Collegiate Rankings.

 Coach Hawkins was elected in January 2017 to a four-year term for the Board of Directors and selected as the Treasurer for USA Shooting, the National Governing Body for Olympic Shooting.